Learn about how Tap+ works.

 paymentAccountReferencestring | The Payment Account Reference (PAR) is a unique identifier assigned to a payment account, independent of the card number.
 It remains constant over the account's lifetime, even if the card number (PAN) changes.
 PAR enhances transaction security and privacy, serving as a secure reference point for cardholders, merchants, and issuers.
 It is used in digital transaction processing to reliably link transactions and accounts without exposing the actual card number. |

-schemeTransactionIdstring | A unique identifier assigned by the card scheme (e.g., Visa, Mastercard) to each transaction.
+schemeTransactionIdstring | A unique identifier assigned by the card scheme (e.g., Visa, MasterCard) to each transaction.
 This identifier is crucial for tracking, reconciliation, and managing the lifecycle of the transaction, especially in contexts like chargebacks and fraud analysis.
-For card transactions, this could be the Visa Transaction Identifier or MasterCard Banknet Reference Number. |
+For card transactions, this could be the Visa Transaction Identifier or MasterCard Banknet Reference Number.
+Important for Diners (from 1 July 2026): For Diners transactions, this field returns the network reference ID (NRID).
+You must store this value for all Diners transactions as it will be required (alongside the Retrieval Reference Number) when submitting subsequent merchant-initiated or recurring payments.
+This is mandatory for PSD2 SCA compliance and Diners card scheme rules. |

 merchantAdviceobject | Provides additional guidance or recommendations from the card network regarding the transaction.
 This information is particularly useful for understanding the reasons behind a transaction's refusal and can offer suggestions for next steps.
 For instance, it might indicate that updated account information is available or suggest specific actions to resolve the refusal.
-This object includes a code and message to detail this advisory information, making it easier for merchants to take corrective action or understand the refusal context. |
+The merchantAdvice object includes a code and message to detail this advisory information, making it easier for you to take corrective action or understand the refusal context. |

-settlementDatestring | The date on which the transaction funds are settled between banks for MasterCard payments.
+settlementDatedate | The date on which the transaction funds are settled between banks for MasterCard payments.
 This field is applicable and provided only for transactions processed using MasterCard.
 The settlement date is crucial for financial reconciliation and is formatted as YYYY-MM-DD. |